georg-jung/BlazorWoL/README.md

 ## Known Limitations

-* Adding hosts by hostname is currently impossible on linux, as the ARP API is windows specific.
+* Adding hosts by hostname is currently impossible on platforms except Windows and Linux, as there is no appropriate ARP API.